 A Saint-Cloud Knife and Fork, circa 1700-20

 The early cannon-shaped hafts are attractively painted in underglaze blue with Renaissance-inspired lambrequin designs loosely derived from the broderie ornaments of the designer Jean Berain (1640-1711) and his followers.
 The ends of the hafts are painted with a stylised flower head.
-Steel fittings, and silver ferrules and decorative flower head caps.
-The blade has a cutler’s mark, and the fork has two tines on a baluster stem.
+Steel fittings and silver ferrules.
+The French type blade has a cutler’s mark, the fork an octagonal ferrule, and three tines on a baluster stem.

 Provenance: An English Private Collection.